 Managing your time wisely can be the key to not only a successful business, but also a healthy lifestyle outside of the office.
 No matter what field you work in, if you’re feeling overwhelmed with your workload, everyone (from co-workers to clients) can be affected.
 While everyone has a different way to manage their time effectively, here are a few tips to ensure that you optimize your time:

 Know your schedule.Simply creating a schedule is not always sufficient to completing your tasks smoothly.
 Breaking down your daily tasks and knowing every event set forth for the day will help you prepare and prevent being blindsided with a lunch meeting or deadline.
-According to the blog, 10 Time Management Tips that Work, one suggestion is to take time every morning to sit down and go over your schedule for that day.
+According to the blog, How to Improve Your Time Management Skills, one suggestion is to take time and prioritize the items on your schedule.
 This ensures that you understand the main events that are scheduled for the day (giving you an idea of how much time you have for smaller tasks).

 Set goals.Setting goals is important because it provides the large framework for how you can plan your day, week and/or month.
 Becky McCray, owner or four different businesses in Oklahoma, sets weekly goals for herself.
 She makes the point that knowing what needs to be done by the end of the week allows her to plan each day accordingly, ensuring that everything gets completed.